ufukcemcakir/odin-sign-up-form/README.md

 # odin-sign-up-form
 This is my first GitHub repo.
-Trying to learn new stuff.
+Will add these mini-project (starting with the Odin Project's curriculum) as I go.